-Indoor live music with an audience is allowed to return on 15 August, as long as it is safe to do so.
-But what venues will be open and which orchestras are returning?
+Indoor live music with an audience has been allowed to return since 15 August.
+But what venues are open and which orchestras are returning?

-In July, the Prime Minister announced that audiences could return to indoor live performances in August (confirmed as no earlier than 15 August), paving the way for the long-awaited return of live classical music and other performing arts, following the devastating impact of the coronavirus pandemic.
+The government has announced that indoor performances with audiences can begin again on 15 August, paving the way for the long-awaited return of live classical music and other performing arts, following the devastating impact of the coronavirus pandemic.